-- over-use of the same injection site, which causes the area under the skin to become lumpy or scarred (known as hyperlipotrophy)
+- over-use of the same injection site, which causes the area under the skin to become lumpy or scarred (known as lipohypertrophy)

 Disposal of used insulin syringes

-Used syringes, pen needles and lancets must be disposed of in an Australian Safety Standards-approved sharps container, which is puncture-proof and has a secure lid.
-These containers are usually yellow and are available through pharmacies, local municipal councils and State or Territory diabetes organisations such as Diabetes Victoria.
+Used syringes, pen needles, cannulas and lancets must be disposed of in an Australian Standards-approved sharps container, which is puncture-proof and has a secure lid.
+These containers are usually yellow and are available through pharmacies, local municipal councils and state or territory diabetes organisations such as Diabetes Victoria.

 Procedures to dispose of sharps containers vary from state to state.